Monibsediqi/srcEyeGaze_pub/README.md

 # EyeGaze
 [[Home]](http://monibsediqi.github.io)

+#### This repo contains part of the code.
+For access to all code and algorithms, please contact me via the following email.

 Contact: Monib Sediqi (kh.monib@gmail.com)

+Check the report and explanations in here. [[Report]](https://monibsediqi.github.io/assets/files/gaze_report_brief_report.pdf)

 ## Overview
 A desktop and mobile gaze app that accurately estimates user's gaze on screen using the available webcam of computer or mobile.